robinsharmadesigner/resume/README.md

 > [test@gmail.com](mailto:test@gmail.com) |
 [919.478.1889](tel:7745789878)

-# Sunny Sahu &ndash; Senior Quality Engineer
+# Robin Sharma &ndash; Senior Quality Engineer
 - 7+ years of experience as a software engineer in various industries
 - Full stack engineer with a concentration on front-end technologies
 - Trained and mentored several front-end engineers